-supported by all potential bottlenecks inside the domain in which

-NSH is being used to route traffic as well as at the ingress and
+supported by all potential bottlenecks inside the NSH-enabled domain as well as at the ingress and

 egress.
 Nodes that do not support ECN marking, or that support

 AQM but not ECN, will naturally use drop to relieve congestion.

 The gap in the end-to-end packet sequence will be detected as